jdcloudcom/en/documentation/Management/Tag/Introduction/Restrictions.md

  - One resource instance (for example: a virtual machine instance, a Cloud Disk Service or an instance of SQL Server) is allowed to associate multiple tags, however the tags with the same “key” are only allowed to associate one tag simultaneously.

    E.g: One VM Instance is allowed to simultaneously associate multiple tags, such as “Departments: Basic R&D Department” and “Environment: Development Environment”, etc., however it is not allowed to associate the tags of “Department: Basic R&D Department” and “Environment: development department of the platform” simultaneously, because the “key” of these two tags are the same.
 The tag with the same “key” which is associated in subsequent will replace the former tag.

+ - Tag Service currently does not support Sub users to operate tag on cloud resources or search for resources with tag filter.